How to Get a Green Card Through Marriage: Step-by-Step Guide

 Requirements to apply for immigrant visa:

-Upon successful completion of the consular interview, an immigrant visa will be affixed to your passport within about a week.
+Upon successful completion of the consular interview, an immigrant visa is typically issued within days to several weeks, depending on the consulate’s workload and any required administrative processing.
 You can use the immigrant visa to seek entry to the United States.
 Upon entering, your classification becomes either conditional permanent resident or “unconditional” permanent resident depending on your situation.

 E. Conditional Permanent Resident Status